 What are the dates for Winter Break and Spring Break?
-And how do I find out when field starts and when courses start?
+And how do I find out when practicum starts and when courses start?

-You may review all school holidays, as well as start and end dates for classes and field, on the Academic Calendar.
+You may review all school holidays, as well as start and end dates for classes and practicum, on the Academic Calendar.

 I need to plan for graduation.
 How do I find out when it is?